jmullz-z/Employee-Head-Count/README.md

 WHEN I decide to finish building my team
 THEN I exit the application, and the HTML is generated

-Installation
-The user should clone the repository from GitHub and download Node.
-This application also requires a file system and inquirer module.
-If testing is required, this application uses Jest.

-Usage
-Use inquirer from your command line to answer questions about your project.

-Tests
-Run npm test to run Jest for tests on constructors.

 GITHUB: git@github.com:jmullz-z/Employee-Head-Count.git